Experts

 sedat.kula@gc4ss.org

-Dr Kula holds a bachelor’s degree in criminal justice from the Turkish National Police Academy in 1999 and a Master of Science degree in criminal justice from the University of North Carolina at Charlotte in 2005.
+Dr Kula holds a bachelor’s degree in criminal justice from the Turkish National Police Academy in 1999 and a Master of Science in criminal justice from the University of North Carolina at Charlotte in 2005.
 He received his PhD in public affairs from the University of Central Florida in 2011.

 Ahmet Celik, PhD